SeanMcP/seanmcp.com/src/content/english-words-by-consonant-vowel-pattern.md

 represent words by the letters that they contain.

-With consonant-vowel patterns, we can put words like "bun", "cat", and "dip" into one bucket as "cvc" words; they are all made up of a consonant, followed by a vowel, and ending in a consonant.
+With consonant-vowel patterns, we can put words like "bun", "cat", and "dip" into one bucket as "CVC" words; they are all made up of a consonant, followed by a vowel, and ending in a consonant.
+Other patterns like "CVCe" match on words with a consonant, vowel, consonant, and end with the letter "e": "bike", "gate", and "were".

 I put together
 [a list of all English words sorted by their consonant-vowel pairs](https://github.com/SeanMcP/reading/tree/master/consonant-vowel-patterns).